 Medical Treatment for Boils

 If there are concerns about the seriousness of the infection, additional blood tests will be performed.
-The doctor may prescribe antibiotics to take if the infection is severe.
+The doctor may prescribe antibiotics if the infection is severe.
 If the boil is drained, a culture may be done to determine the type of bacteria causing the infection and to assess if an appropriate antibiotic was given.